tailwarden/komiser/CONTRIBUTING.md

 Any significant improvements should be documented as a github issue before anybody starts working on it.
 Please take a moment to check that an issue doesn’t already exist documenting your bug report or improvement proposal.
 If it does, it never hurts to add a quick “+1” or “I have this problem too”.
 This will help prioritize the most common problems and requests

 Feel free to communicate through the `#feedback` and `#feature-request` Discord channels.
-If we identify you as a `contributor`, we will add you to a private `#contributors` channel, to expedite internal communication (Hope you see you there!).
+If we identify you as a `contributor`, we will add you to a private `#contributors` channel, to expedite internal communication (Hope to see you there!).

 ## Conventions